Oli7000/Qualculator-in-JS/README.md

 # Qualculator-in-JS
-My first calculator made with JavaScript
+A calculator made with JavaScript